承接 xint0/laravel-optimistic-locking 相关项目开发

 //

-By default, optimistic locking is enabled when you use OptimisticLocking trait in your model, to alter the default behaviour you can set the lock strictly to false:
+By default, optimistic locking is enabled when you use OptimisticLocking trait in your model, to alter the default behavior you can set the lock strictly to false:

 <?php